openstack-archive/refstack/specs/prior/implemented/seperate_refstack_tester_from_refstack.rst

 **Developer impact**

-When finished tcup would need to have the tester as a dependancy.
+When finished tcup would need to have the tester as a dependency.

 **Implementation:**